afagot/GIF_OfflineAnalysis/README.md

 ## Compilation

-To compile the project, simply use
+The project is compiled with cmake.
+To compile, first create a build/ directory. and compile from there:

+    mkdir build
+    cd build
+    cmake ..
     make
+    make install

+To clean the directory and create a new build directory, you can use the bash script cleandir.sh:

+    ./cleandir.sh

 ### Usage